 Yes.
 A marital settlement agreement (if it is clear enough and well drafted) can provide that maintenance will not terminate in the event of conjugal cohabitation.
-Usually this is a part of negotiations.
 The critical issue is how the settlement agreement is drafted.

 - any change in the employment status of either party and whether the change has been made in good faith;